DaniruKun/holobot-ex/README.md

 You will also need to have an active Telegram account.

+### Roadmap

+- [ ] Cache Holofans API resources in ETS/Mnesia tables
+- [ ] Add stateful logic for Telegram users to allow for user-specific interactions
+- [ ] Add more functionality to inline queries
+- [ ] Add a worker process to automatically publish updates to a Telegram channel
+- [ ] Improve chatbot-like NLP (maybe utilize some public cloud ML service)

 ## Run

 Run `mix setup`, then `mix` to start the server in dev mode by default, or `iex -S mix` to start with an active IEX shell.